Saturday, October 17, 2015

 UK and Iceland

-I was going to wash the car, but it’s raining, so I had better do the blog instead.
+I was going to wash the car, but it’s raining, so I had better update the blog instead.

 These pictures were taken on our bi-annual Blighty trip to visit family and friends.
 We also managed a side excursion to Iceland.